bokan-bar-london

 Go ahead and make all the color adjustments you want.
 You can mess around with exposure, contrast, highlights, and so on.
 Get that look just how you like it.

-Step 4: Save the Preset
+Step 4: Save Lumetri color preset

 Once you’re happy with your color grading, look for the three horizontal lines (often called a “hamburger menu“) at the top right corner of the Lumetri Color panel.
 Click on it and select “Save Preset.”
 If you want to send this preset to other computer/laptop, you can save is as .cube which is LUT (good for integration with cameras and monitors as well) or .look which is going to be displayed in your Creative tab of Lumetri color panel once you Browse and import.